What is Human Services

 Employment prospects should be favorable in facilities and programs that serve the elderly, mentally impaired, or developmentally disable.
 Adult day care, a relatively new concept, is expected to expand significantly due to very rapid growth in the number of people of advanced age, together with growing awareness of the value of day programs for adults in need of care and supervision.

-While projected growth in the elderly population is the dominant factor in the anticipated expansion of adult day care, public response to the needs of people who are handicapped or mentally ill underlies anticipated employment growth in group homes and residential care facilities.
-As more and more developmentally disabled individuals reach the age of 21 and thereby lose their eligibility for programs and services offered by the public schools, the need for community-based alternatives can be expected to grow.
-Pressures to respond to the needs of the chronically mentally ill can also be expected to persist.
+While projected growth in the elderly population is the dominant factor in the anticipated expansion of adult day care, public response to the needs of people who are individuals with disabilities or mental health conditions underlies anticipated employment growth in group homes and residential care facilities.
+As more and more individuals with disabilities, individuals reach the age of 21 and thereby lose their eligibility for programs and services offered by public schools, the need for community-based alternatives can be expected to grow.
+Pressures to respond to the needs of the affected by mental health conditions can also be expected to persist.
 For many years, as deinstitutionalization has proceeded, chronic mental patients have been left to their own devices.
-If the movement to help the homeless and chronically mentally ill gains momentum, more community-based programs and group residences will be established, and demand for human services workers will increase accordingly.
+If the movement to help the homeless and affected by mental health conditions gains momentum, more community-based programs, and group residences will be established, and demand for human services workers will increase accordingly.
 State and local governments will remain a major employer of human services workers, and replacement needs alone will generate many job openings in the public sector.

 Examples of Occupational Titles of Human Service Workers